In its annual report of 1872, the Lighthouse Board described the need for a new light to mark Kedges Strait:

-This screwpile lighthouse lasted eighteen years, until January of 1893, when it was destroyed by pressures from the winter ice.
-Although it was not swept away, the Lighthouse Board reported the structure “was pushed over so that part of it is submerged.
+The screwpile lighthouse lasted eighteen years before it was put out of commission by moving masses of ice in January 1893.
+The Lighthouse Board published the following information on the lighthouse’s mishap: “Though not carried from its site, the house was pushed over so that part of it is submerged.
 All the movable property was taken away and stored.
 In June a lens lantern light was established on the wreck to mark its position at night and afford assistance to local navigation.”

-Congress appropriated $30,000 on March 3, 1893 for a replacement screwpile lighthouse, but “after mature consideration” the Board decided that a sturdy caisson foundation was needed at the site and suggested to Congress that the money saved from the “advantageous contract” from the building of Wolf Trap should be applied to make up the cost differential between a screwpile and the caisson.
-Congress agreed, and in April of 1895 work was initiated.
-There was a distinct urgency about completing the new lighthouse quickly, for while it was being constructed the old screwpile wreck was finally dislodged by ice and carried away.
-This meant that the temporary light could not be shown, as there was simply nothing on which to mount it.
+Congress quickly appropriated $30,000 on March 3, 1893 for a replacement screwpile lighthouse, but “after mature consideration” the Board decided that a sturdy caisson foundation was needed at the site and suggested to Congress that the money saved from the “advantageous contract” from the building of Wolf Trap should be applied to make up the cost differential between a screwpile and a caisson foundation at Solomons Lump.
+Congress authorized the change in plans in December 1893, and the following year separate contracts were awarded for providing the necessary metalwork and for erecting the lighthouse at the site.
+There was a distinct urgency about completing the new lighthouse, for while it was being planned, the old screwpile wreck was dislodged by ice and carried away, leaving nothing on which a temporary light could be mounted.

 The cylindrical foundation is thirty-seven feet tall but only half of its length is visible above high tide.
 The upper course of cylinder plates do not flare out into a broader trumpet shape like in many other lighthouse of similar design, but rather sport ornamental cast-iron brackets that hold a cantilevered gallery deck.
-A twenty-five foot tall, octagonal brick keeper’s dwelling was built atop the cylinder, but this was demolished (probably in 1971).
-This dwelling was built around a square brick lantern tower, which formed two of the eight sides of the house.
-The first floor of the keeper’s quarters contained the living room, kitchen, pantry and a door that led into the square lantern tower and its ascending staircase.
+A twenty-five-foot-tall, octagonal keeper’s dwelling was built around a square brick tower, which formed two of the lighthouse’s eight sides.
+The first floor of the keeper’s quarters contained the living room, kitchen, pantry and a door that led into the square lantern tower and its wooden staircase.
 On the second floor were two bedrooms for the keeper and his assistant.
-Now that the house has been destroyed, the brick tower sits by itself, off-center, on the northwest side of the foundation cylinder.
-The tower has thirteen inch thick walls at its base, though these taper to four inches in thickness at the top.
-Painted white, it once had windows to shed light on its interior stairway, but these have been covered over with bricks.

-The tower is topped by an octagonal lantern with a round metal roof and ventilator ball.
-A railed gallery surrounds the lantern room.
-The first light to be shown was fixed white, and issued from a fifth-order Fresnel lens.
-In 1919, the station received a fourth-order lens, when a lens swap was made with the Cherry Stone Lighthouse in Virginia..
-Today the light characteristic is flashing white with a six second interval, complimented by two red sectors to mark the shoals.
-The light, with a focal plane of forty-seven feet, has a white range of eight miles and a red range of six miles.
+The tower is topped by an octagonal lantern room, surrounded by a railed gallery.
+The first light to be shown from the new lighthouse was fixed white, and issued from a fifth-order Fresnel lens, but the station received a fourth-order lens in 1919, when a lens swap was made with Virginia’s Cherrystone Lighthouse.
+Today, the light characteristic is a white flash every six seconds, complimented by two red sectors to warn mariners of nearby shoals.
+With a focal plane of forty-seven feet, the white light has a range of eight miles and the red light a range of six miles.

-Before the installation of radio and telephone technology in the 1920s there was no way for the keepers to communicated with the mainland.
+Before the installation of radio and telephone technology in the 1920s, there was no way for the keepers to communicate with the mainland.
 This was of great concern to the keepers’ families, who must have worried that the distant lighthouse could be wrenched by the ice or struck by an errant ship.
-The keepers were forced to make an eight-mile journey in a small skiff for shore leave, and the opportunity to visit family was seldom delayed except in extreme weather.
-During the service of keeper Henry Columbus Sterling, who oversaw the lighthouse from 1900 to 1937, keepers worked for one week and had shore leave for one week.
+The keepers were forced to make an eight-mile journey in a small skiff for shore leave, but the opportunity to visit family was seldom delayed except in extreme weather.
+During the service of keeper Henry Columbus Sterling, who oversaw the lighthouse from 1904 to 1937, keepers worked for one week and had shore leave for one week.
 This meant that Sterling had to take four trips to and from the shore a month, which he made in a tiny sailboat.

-In 1936, shortly before Sterling retired at age 65, there was a great freeze and the Jane’s Island light was swept away by ice.
-Sterling’s son, concerned for his father’s safety, climbed atop the Ice Plant in Crisfield in a desperate attempt to determine if the lighthouse was still standing.
-Although the light still shone, Sterling had in fact abandoned the station and walked across the heavy ice to the safety of Smith Island (much like his predecessors had done in 1893, when the first station was wrecked).
-Sterling had initially been unwilling to escape the potential danger, but was ordered to abandon via a note, which was dropped to him from a plane.
+In 1936, shortly before Sterling retired at age sixty-five, there was a great freeze and Janes Island Lighthouse was swept away by ice.
+Sterling’s son, concerned for his father’s safety, climbed atop the Ice Plant in Crisfield in a desperate attempt to determine if his father’s lighthouse was still standing.
+Although the light still shone, Sterling had in fact abandoned the station and walked across the heavy ice to the safety of Smith Island, much like his predecessors had done in 1893, when the first Solomons Lump Lighthouse was lost.
+Sterling was unwilling to abandon the lighthouse without authorization but finally left the station after a plane dropped a note from his superior.

-During the nomination in 1996 of the Solomons Lump Lighthouse for the National Register of Historic Places, it was concluded that the station was not eligible as the “station’s integrity was compromised when the integral keeper's quarters was demolished.”
+The 1996 National Register of Historic Places Nomination form for Solomons Lump Lighthouse concluded that the lighthouse was not eligible for listing as the “station’s integrity was compromised when the integral keeper's quarters was demolished.”
 This functional but peculiar looking lighthouse thus faces an uncertain future.